-Federal Teacher Loan Forgiveness
+Teacher Loan Forgiveness has narrow benefits

-After working five consecutive academic years as a full-time teacher in a low-income school or educational service agency, the program offers up to $17,500 in loan forgiveness if you meet additional eligibility requirements.
+You can qualify for up to $17,500 in loan forgiveness after working five consecutive academic years as a full-time teacher in a low-income qualifying school or educational service agency if you meet additional eligibility requirements.

 Are you eligible for the Teacher Loan Forgiveness program?

-Here are the main requirements for Teacher Loan Forgiveness, according to Student Federal Aid, an Office of the US Department of Education:
+Here are the main requirements for Teacher Loan Forgiveness, according to Student Federal Aid, an Office of the U.S. Department of Education:

-For more detailed information on this particular type of student loan forgiveness for teachers, visit the Federal Student Aid website.
+For more detailed information on this particular type of student loan forgiveness for public and private school teachers, visit the Federal Student Aid website.

-Public Service Loan Forgiveness
+Public Service Loan Forgiveness for teachers

-- Have student loans through any federal income-driven repayment programs
+- Have student loans through any federal income-driven repayment programs.

-you are making qualifying payments, as well as during the application process.
+- Work for a government or qualifying employer while making qualifying payments, as well as during the application process.

 Which repayment plans qualify for PSLF?

 Technically, the standard 10-year payment plan qualifies for PSLF as well.
-However, your student loan payments aren’t lowered within the standard repayment plan so your student loan debt would be paid off by the time you reached 120 payments.
+However, your student loan payments aren’t lowered within the Standard Repayment Plan.
+So, your student loan debt would be paid off by the time you reached 120 payments.

-Which is better: Federal Teacher Loan Forgiveness vs. PSLF
+Teacher Loan Forgiveness vs. PSLF

 According to the Federal Student Aid website, “you can potentially receive forgiveness under both the Teacher Loan Forgiveness Program and the Public Service Loan Forgiveness Program, but not for the same period of teaching service.”